Binaural Views of Switzerland

 Listening to reality through the amplification of a microphone is like secretly entering the fabric of the world.
 It’s like drifting with your ears inside a dense matter, leaving your face out to breathe.
 It’s spying without malice.
 It’s hearing a truth now, while perceiving the effects of things that happened a few hours earlier, a few weeks earlier, a few years earlier.
 It’s like listening to the relationship of the human being with his/her world; perceiving, perhaps, a communication between a mother and her children, where she is speaking in Spanish and they in Swiss German, sometimes changing the language in the same sentence, thus capturing by chance the result of an integration into a new territory.
 It’s catching the fleeting moment when a leaf touches the ground.
 It’s the clanging of cow bells woven with the cries of playful children, creating a sound substratum of the Alps; or that of a powerful mountain waterfall mingled into the roar of a military jet.
 In an unrestricted state of freedom in which things can flow, sounds move, influencing each other as if in an endless dance.

-Contact: info [at] vxxzweetz [dot] com
+Contact: alpenfelt [at] gmail [dot] com

 Special thanks to